ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 How to calculate

-The return on assets formula shows the approximate value of the performance indicator of the entire organization (company) as a whole.
+The return on assets formula shows the approximate value of the efficiency indicator of the entire organization (company) as a whole.
 A high profitability indicator indicates the financial well-being of the company and its competitiveness.

 Return on assets

-ROA or return on assets shows the relative level of economic efficiency of the company.
+ROA or return on assets shows the relative level of economic efficiency of a company.
 The coefficient reflects the ratio of profit to the funds that formed it.
 The data for the calculation is taken from the balance sheet going to.

 It is applied for:

-3. displaying the functionality of the work of accountants;
+3. displaying the functionality of accountants' work;

 4. establishing the exact level of profitability in each group of assets separately available in the organization.